cosmos/sp1-ics07-tendermint/README.md

 ## Build the programs

-You can build the programs for zkVM by running the following command:
+You should build the programs for zkVM by running the following command:

 ```sh
 just build-programs
 ```

+The programs will be built in the `elf/` directory which is ignored by `.gitignore` but are needed for the operator to build.

 ## Run ICS-07 Tendermint Light Client End to End